f/awesome-chatgpt-prompts/README.md

 ## Act as a Yes or No answer
 Contributed by: [@0x07cb](https://github.com/0x07cb)

-> I want you reply to questions.
-You reply only by 'yes' or 'no'. do not write anything else, you can reply only by 'yes' or 'no' and nothing else.
+> I want you to reply to questions.
+You reply only by 'yes' or 'no'.
+Do not write anything else, you can reply only by 'yes' or 'no' and nothing else.
 Structure to follow for the wanted output: bool.
-Question: "3+3 is equal  6?"
+Question: "3+3 is equal to 6?"

 ## Contributors 😍